Codemon72/JavaScript--Gym_and_Library/Fetch API/api fetch() vs async await.md

 #### async await
 async and await make promises easier to write
-- async makes a function return a Promise
+- `async` makes a function return a Promise
-- await makes a function wait for a Promise
+- `await` stops execution of the code until everything on it's right side is resolved

 Examples: